-Magento is encouraging merchants still on Magento 1 to move to Magento 2.
+Magento is encouraging merchants still on the now unsupported and unsecure Magento 1 to move to Magento 2.
 However, because of the differences between the two platforms, it will require substantial work to migrate.
 If this is you, and you’re realizing you will be doing most of the same work of replatforming anyway, this could be your opportunity to consider alternatives.

 6. You’re unhappy in some regard.

 Maybe you’re sick of having to deal with hosting because it doesn’t come as part of your Magento services.
 Or maybe you’re finding that Magento support isn’t able to help you in a timely fashion.
 Or maybe your customers are experiencing issues on your site that you think another solution could fix.
 You’re here because, in some way or another, you just aren’t happy with Magento’s services — so let’s start considering some of your options.

 5 Features and Considerations For Your New Platform